Testing Assumptions of Linear Regression in SPSS

 rachs4

 The next assumption to check is homoscedasticity.
 The scatterplot of the residuals will appear right below the normal P-P plot in your output.
-Ideally, you will get a plot that looks something like the plot below.
+Ideally, you should see a plot that, in this case, looks similar to the one below.
 The data looks like you shot it out of a shotgun—it does not have an obvious pattern, there are points equally distributed above and below zero on the X axis, and to the left and right of zero on the Y axis.

 rachs5

 If your data is not homoscedastic, it might look something like the plot below.
-You have a very tight distribution to the left of the plot, and a very wide distribution to the right of the plot.
+The plot shows a tight distribution on the left and a wide distribution on the right.
 If you were to draw a line around your data, it would look like a cone.

 rachs6

 Finally, you want to check absence of multicollinearity using VIF values.
 Scroll up to your Coefficients table.
 All the way at the right end of the table, you will find your VIF values.
-Each value is below 10, indicating that the assumption is met.
+Each value falls below 10, confirming that it met the assumptions.

 rachs7

-You will want to report the results of your assumption checking in your results chapter, although school guidelines and committee preferences will ultimately determine how much detail you share.
-It is always best to err on the side of caution, and include the APA-formatted figures as well as your VIF values in your results chapter.
+Report your assumption checking results in the results chapter, following school guidelines and committee preferences for detail.
+Err on the side of caution by including APA-formatted figures and VIF values in your results chapter.
 After testing these assumptions, you will be ready to interpret your regression!

 Intellectus Statistics allows you to conduct and interpret your analysis in minutes.
-Assumptions are pre-loaded, and output is provided in APA style complete with tables and figures.
-Create a free account, and get started analyzing your data now!
+The system pre-loads assumptions and provides output in APA style, complete with tables and figures.
+Create a free account and start analyzing your data now!